Spoilers: Josh In Tears After Fight With Jessica, And Cody Threatens To ‘Destroy’ Him ‘On The Outside’

 According to Big Brother fan site Joker’s Updates, at around 1:19 p.m., Jessica called Josh a “coward” and dismissed his HOH by insinuating he only won the title due to a random challenge.

-Jessica then made fun of Josh for wanting a “boo” or girlfriend and then followed that up by banging a wooden spoon celebrating the fact she is going home, according to Joker’s Updates.
+Jessica then made fun of Josh for wanting a “boo” or girlfriend and then followed that up by banging a wooden spoon celebrating the fact that she is going home, according to Joker’s Updates.

 On live feeds, Josh could eventually be seen retreating to his HOH room where he cried about the confrontation, upset that Jessica and Cody made “personal attacks” on him and worried he will end up in jury with Cody.
 Paul Abrahamian gave him words of support, stating Jessica and Cody were bullies and Josh stood his ground against them.
 He told Josh, “I’m proud of you for standing up for yourself,” as Josh continued to feel sad and tearful.